 Every year, millions drive through St. George, Utah on there way to Zion National Park, never realizing the region offers so much more than its show-stopping national park.

-Things to do in St. George, Utah and Beyond
+Fun Things to do in St. George with Kids

 The Red Hills Desert Garden (also free) is located just next to Pioneer Park.
 Here visitors wander through manicured paths showcasing over 5,000 desert plants.
 Kids love watching the fish and finding the preserved dinosaur tracks in the garden.

-2. Go Horseback Riding at Snow Canyon State Park
+Hike, Climb, and Horseback Ride at Snow Canyon State Park